pitt-cdm/twine--summer-nights-1/PROPOSAL.md

 <strong> Basic Plan: </strong>

-Hiding Places:
+**Hiding Places:**
-in the garage
+* In the garage
-under a car
+* Under a car
-behind a telephone pole
+* Behind a telephone pole
-up a tree
+* Up a tree
-in an alley
+* In an alley
-on someone's porch
+* On someone's porch
-in the creepy neighbor's backyard at the church
+* In the creepy neighbor's backyard at the church

-Possible ways to lose:
+**Possible ways to lose:**
-you get caught
+* You get caught
-you wake up a neighbor
+* You wake up a neighbor
-you're out past curfew and your parents come looking for you
+* You're out past curfew and your parents come looking for you